jthorniley/junctions/docs/02-network.md

-To construct a network, we need to connect the lanes together in an orientation that vehicles can traveerse, in other words, each connection will be between one lanes end node and the start node of another lane (in a different junction).
+To construct a network, we need to connect the lanes together in an orientation that vehicles can traveerse, in other words, each connection will be between one lane's end node and the start node of another lane (in a different junction).

 For example, given a network of three junctions (J1 is a road and